Globalization is no longer an abstraction. It’s a reality. For many companies, globalization is imperative.

 Global Branding for Global Market

 Globalization is changing brand strategy and tactics.
 What works in Great Britain may not work in China.
 Pepsi’s slogan “Pepsi Brings You Back To Life” had a negative connotation when translated into Chinese, hurting sales.
 Businesses will have to “globalize” their brands”.
 Hiring local talent and agencies helps.
-So does having managers with senior leader potential work in key markets abroad.
+So does having managers with senior leaders potentially work in key markets abroad.

 Emergence Of Everything Is A Service Strategy